aaronpeikert/repro/README.md

 note that the ‘repro’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

+A contribution is especially welcome if it follows these principles:

+1. The `repro` package aids the user setup reproducibility tools.
+2. The reproduction itself must not require the `repro` package.
+3. Do not suprisingly rely on the system or project state or change them.